 However, there are more opportunities to reduce the succession tax liability for your heirs on capital investments – for example, holding equity and bond funds within an assurance-vie – than there are for real estate.

-While it is certainly worth weighing up the tax implications, there are other important factors to consider.
+While it is certainly worth weighing up the tax implications, there are other factors to consider as well.

-How long will you be able to hold the asset before you need to sell it?
-How easily could you retrieve your capital, should you need it earlier than expected?
+Liquidity – How long will you be able to hold the asset before you need to sell?
+What if you need the capital earlier than expected?

-By spreading across different regions, market sectors and asset types – including equities, gilts, corporate bonds and cash, as well as property – your capital has the chance to produce positive returns over time without being vulnerable to any single area under-performing.
-If you already own one or two properties, buying another could make you overexposed to this one asset class, increasing risk, especially if you do not own many equity or bond holdings.
+By spreading across different regions, market sectors and asset types – including equities, government and corporate bonds, cash and real estate – your capital has the chance to produce positive returns over time without being vulnerable to any single area under-performing.
+If you already own one or two properties, buying another could make you overexposed to a single asset class, increasing risk, especially if you don’t own many equities or bond holdings.

-For most people, it is easier to obtain effective diversification though capital investments (which can include shares in property funds), than with bricks and mortar.
-Financial assets also offer more flexibility to change strategy in line with market or personal developments.
+For most people, it is easier to obtain effective diversification though capital investments (which can include shares in real estate funds), than with bricks and mortar.
+Financial assets also offer more flexibility to change strategy in line with market conditions or personal developments.

-With personalised, cross-border advice, you can reduce your exposure to risk while ensuring you hold all your assets – in France and elsewhere – in the most tax-efficient way possible.
+Blevins Franks provide personalised advice, allowing you to reduce risk exposure while ensuring all assets are held – in France and elsewhere – in the most tax-efficient way possible.